-Improve human health and their well-being by studying a Nutrition and Health BSc at Roehampton.
-Here you will gain insight into the science behind what we eat.
+Improve human health and wellbeing by studying a BSc Nutrition and Health at Roehampton, and gain insight into the science behind what we eat.

 3 years (full-time)

 4 years (full-time) if opting for the additional placement year

 4 years (full-time) if opting for Foundation Year entry

 These modules are those we currently offer and may be subject to change.

 This course is offered as a degree with foundation year – a four-year programme which provides an additional foundation year at the beginning of the degree, that will give you academic and practical experience, as well as the skills you need to ensure you are equipped to successfully complete your chosen degree.